ADGEfficiency/rl-resources/readme.md

 Open AI Spinning Up in Deep Reinforcement Learning - [notes](https://spinningup.openai.com/en/latest/) - [lecture](https://www.youtube.com/watch?v=fdY7dt3ijgY)

-## To get started building reinforcement learning programs
+## To learn in a reinforcement learning way

 To train a reinforcement learning agent you need three things - an environment (look at [Open AI gym](https://github.com/openai/gym/tree/master/gym)), an agent (see below) and code to run the experiments.